-The information and/or consultation process should be completed within two months before the occurrence of the change of the employer (completion of the transaction).
+The information and/or consultation process should be completed within two months before the occurrence of the change of employer (completion of the transaction).

-In a takeover bid scenario, one of the mandatory requisites of the bid is to contain information about any intention to make important changes in the labour agreements, as well as information about the strategic plans which might have an impact on the employees of both the bidder and the target companies.
+In a takeover bid scenario, one of the mandatory requisites of the bid is to include information about any intention to make important changes in the labour agreements, as well as information about strategic plans that might have an impact on the employees of either the bidder or the target companies.

 The management boards of both the bidder and the target must present the takeover bid to the representatives of their employees or to the employees themselves (if there are no representatives).
+The law has now introduced clarification on the material terms of the takeover bid that should be notified to the employees of the target.

 Additionally, the management board of the target company must present to the representatives of the employees or the employees themselves a reasoned opinion about the impact on employees of the contemplated transaction.
-Should the management board receive in advance an opinion by the representatives of the employees, it must attach the latter opinion to its opinion that must be presented to both the FSC and the employees.
+Should the management board receive in advance an opinion by the representatives of the employees, it must attach the latter to its opinion, which must be presented to both the FSC and the employees.

 Other stakeholders of the target company, such as creditors, must be notified in the case of mergers and de-mergers (spin-offs and splits) as well as business (going concern) transfers.
 Generally, these stakeholders may not block a transaction but are entitled to certain statutory protection of their rights.
-For example, the seller may remain liable for creditors' claims which have been transferred to the purchaser as a result of a merger, de-merger or business transfer.
+For example, the seller may remain liable for creditors' claims that have been transferred to the purchaser as a result of a merger, de-merger or business transfer.